Matthew-Collins/gambas-playground/README.md

 It is currently hosted here:

-https://gambas-playground.proko.eu - currently experiencing run issues.
+https://gambas-playground.proko.eu - currently experiencing run & save gist issues.

 For more details on how to use: